yuand23/sentiment_cls/README.md

 # Sentiment classifier for financial news based on bert series pre-trained models
 ## Training data
-The training data are from https://xueqiu.com and are in Chinese language.
+The training data is from https://xueqiu.com and is in Chinese language.